sebastienwarin/VeraNet/README.md

 }
 ```

-To enumerate all "Switch" (switch, dimmable light or windows covering by inheritance) and show state :
+To enumerate all "Switch" devices (switch, dimmable light or windows covering by inheritance) and show state :

 ```csharp
 foreach (var item in controller.Devices.Where(d => d is Switch))